trends

 “When we find brands’ backstories compelling, that helps us get behind them because we understand what they are about and why they exist,” says Daniel Miller, company director at Playharda Wholesale.
 “It’s great if you have a new product, but if you can explain why it was created, this is what consumers tend to enjoy, as they feel a more personal connection with the product and the brand.”

-However, it is more than conveying a strong sense of the product and brand.
+However, it takes more than conveying a strong sense of the product and brand.
 Every retailer is different, so it is crucial to understand their company values and how specific products align with their core customer base.

 Carly S., the product manager for Spectrum Boutique, emphasizes the importance of understanding where brand and retailer overlap in terms of voice and audience.